tmorcinek/android-codegenerator-plugin-intellij/README.md

 Installation
 -------
-You can download zip file from [releases](https://github.com/tmorcinek/android-codegenerator-plugin-intellij/releases) and install it manually in:
+You can download zip file from [latest release](https://github.com/tmorcinek/android-codegenerator-plugin-intellij/releases/latest) and install it manually in:
 `Preferences/Settings->Plugins->Install plugin from disk`

 License
 -------